 - Whether the alleged criminal act resulted in injury or death.

 - Whether the alleged criminal act involved the use of a firearm or other deadly weapon.

 - Whether the alleged criminal act targeted a minor or a vulnerable adult.

 - The number of drugs or money involved.

 - The defendant’s criminal history, particularly any prior convictions for the same crime.

 Regardless of the penalties that are on the table, if you have been charged with a crime in South Carolina, you need experienced legal representation.
 In order to give yourself the best chance to assert the strongest possible defense, you should schedule a free initial consultation as soon as possible.

 Schedule a Free Initial Consultation in Rock Hill, SC

-If you have been charged with a crime in Rock Hill, SC, our attorneys can fight to protect your freedom.
+If you have been charged with a crime in Rock Hill, SC, our criminal lawyers can fight to protect your freedom.
 To get started with a confidential initial consultation, call us at 803-328-8822 or request an appointment online now.